-League of Student and Government Leaders
+The 2014 League of Student & Government Leaders (LSGL) program Kick-Off

 Each group of students studies an issue that the board is working on using the actual documents and information their mentors use.
 In recent years St. Joseph's students have analyzed the Gillson Park Lakefront Plan, Wilmette Junior High students have prioritized capital budget items for the VIllage of Wilmette and Marie Murphy students have grappled with issues arising from their district's unique structure straddling several communities.